lgpolanco/Android.AngryBee/README.md

 ## AngryBee
-An Android Game with an Angry Bee that wanted to escape from many obstacles.
+An Android Game with an Angry Bee  wanted to escape from many obstacles.
 This is my first Basic 2D Android Game app way back year 2013.
 Using a Java game development framework called LibGDX.